 The naturally occurring phytocannabinoid called cannabidiol, or CBD, provides a variety of benefits due to its interaction with the Endocannabinoid system.
 After one introduces CBD into the body, it binds with the various CB1 and CB2 receptors located in all of the major systems of the body including respiratory, vascular, immune, and even the digestive system.
 CBD increases the levels of anandamide, as mentioned before, which is the neurotransmitter responsible for memory and thought.
 Since CBD binds to both receptors it can help to bring the body back to its natural state.
 It’s important to note that CBD is also a more powerful antioxidant than vitamins A, C, and E. Meaning it is extremely effective for protecting the body against aging as well as defending the body against harmful free radicals.

 The next phytocannabinoid found in cannabis is called Cannabigerol or CBG.
 Cannabigerol is considered to be a precursor to cannabinoids.
 This means all the 112 cannabinoids found in the cannabis plant, start as CBGA or cannabigerol.
 This is why it is known as the stem cell of cannabis.
 According to the National Library of Medicine, CBG was also found to be a neuroprotectant in mice since it promotes neurogenesis (the formation of new nerve cells).
-Cannabigerol is also an effective treatment for fighting any type of gastrointestinal issues due to its anti-inflammatory properties and its ability to bind with CB2 receptors which specialize in the gut and immune health.
+Cannabigerol is also an effective treatment for fighting any type of gastrointestinal issues due to its anti-inflammatory properties and its ability to bind with CB2 receptors which specialize in gut and immune health.

 Another phytocannabinoid called Cannabinol, or CBN, is known to be an effective sleep aid as well as an anticonvulsant.
 CBN is formed through the degradation of the delta-9 THC molecule and is known as the sleepy cannabinoid.
 Anticonvulsants are extremely beneficial in regulating hyperactivity in the brain.
 CBN has also been shown to help those struggling with post-operative pain, Crohn’s disease, and rheumatoid arthritis.
 It is even more effective when used in combination with THC to enhance the entourage effect.
 CBN was also tested on strains of Methicillin-resistant Staphylococcus aureus, otherwise known as MRSA.
 The test concluded CBN was more effective in attacking the bacterium than certain antibiotics.